Claim Compensation for Unlawful Immigration Detention - Specialist Compensation Lawyers

 When comparing the quantum with cases decided prior to the coming into force of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 on 1st April 2013, the Declaration of the Court of Appeal in starting figures would currently be approximately £1,000 for the first hour and £6,000 for wrongful detention of 24 hours in July 2019 values.

 After considering the strengths and weaknesses of your claim, we will obtain the highest amount of compensation possible.
-Where appropriate, we will put forward Counter-Offers to the Home Office, to ensure you receive a reasonable amount of compensation.
-Where necessary, we will also receive the Counsel's opinion on the quantum (amount of compensation) so that the correct amount of compensation can be claimed from the UKVI.
+Where appropriate, we will put forward Counter-Offers to the Home Office to ensure you receive a reasonable amount of compensation.
+Where necessary, we will also receive Counsel's opinion on the quantum (amount of compensation) so that the correct amount can be claimed from the UKVI.

 We usually receive the compensation within three weeks of settling the claim.
 We will ensure to actively correspond with the Home Office to ensure you receive the compensation in a timely manner.